Locatalyze

 Raw population within your catchment matters alongside demographics.
 A suburb with 7,000 residents within 500m gives a much larger potential customer pool than one with 2,000 — even with identical demographics.
 High-density residential areas (apartment precincts) are particularly valuable for destination businesses like gyms and specialty retail.

-How Locatalyze combines these into a suburb score
+How Locatalyze combines Census data into a score

 Related articles